-The $\hat{\lambda}{mk}$ are maximum likelihood estimates of the λ{mk} , but the estimates in expression (4.5) are subtly biased for both finite N and asymptotically due to the errors-in-variables.
-The errors go to zero as N goes to infinity but the covariance matrix of the estimates is not diagonal and thus the errors on the right-hand side of (4.4) propagate in a complicated manner to the $(\hat{\alpha}1, \hat{\alpha}2, \hat{\alpha}3, \hat{\alpha}4, \hat{\alpha}5)$, which then propagate to the estimates of the remaining parameters.
+The $\hat{\lambda}{mk}$ are maximum likelihood estimates of the $\lambda{mk}$ but the estimates in expression (4.6) are subtly biased for both finite N and asymptotically due to the errors-in-variables.
+The errors go to zero as N goes to infinity but the covariance matrix of the estimates is not diagonal and thus the errors in the right hand side of (4.5) propagate in a complicated manner to the $(\hat{a}1, \hat{a}2, \hat{a}3, \hat{a}4, \hat{a}5)$ which then propagates to the estimates of the remaining parameters.

-The parameter estimates are bootstrapped by resampling the data with replacement 100 times.
-The mean and standard error of each parameter estimate are computed from the 100 resampled estimates.
+The parameter estimates are bootstrapped by resampling the data with replacement one hundred times.
+The mean and standard error of each parameter estimate are computed from the one hundred resampled estimates.

 The simulation results presented next show that there is a bias in the target map even for large samples due to the errors-in-variables in the least square fit of (4.5).
-This method takes as much advantage of the statistical squared distance model as can be achieved without assuming a parametric probability model for the errors and employing a high-dimensional maximum likelihood fit.
+This method takes as much advantage of the statistical squared distance model as can be achieved.
 The means and the standard errors of this method will be demonstrated next using simulations.